Patient education: Acromegaly (Beyond the Basics)

 Patients with acromegaly are treated to avoid the consequences described above, even if there are no obvious symptoms.
 The goal of therapy is to lower the level of growth hormone and insulin-like growth factor 1 (IGF-1) in the blood to normal.
 If treatment is successful, the soft tissue changes will go away over a period of several months, and the risk of early death returns to normal.
 Sometimes, initial treatment is not entirely successful and additional treatment is needed.

 There are three main forms of treatment: surgery, medications, and radiation therapy.

 Surgery — Surgery offers the chance of a cure if the pituitary adenoma can be completely removed, which is most likely in people whose adenoma is small and does not extend outside the normal boundaries of the pituitary.
 For this reason, surgery is usually the first choice in this situation.
 Surgery is also the first choice of treatment when the adenoma is very large and impairing or threatening vision.

-During surgery, a small incision is made in the nose (figure 2), through which the surgeon is able to visualize and remove adenoma tissue.
+During surgery, a small incision is made in the back of the nose (figure 2), through which the surgeon is able to visualize and remove adenoma tissue.
 Neurosurgeons often use a device called an endoscope to visualize the area around the pituitary better.
 People considering surgery should ask to be referred to a neurosurgeon who performs transsphenoidal surgery frequently.
+The surgery is called transsphenoidal as the surgeon operates through the sphenoid sinus to get to the pituitary gland and the associated tumor.
 The patient should specifically ask about the number of transsphenoidal procedures the surgeon performs per year; studies suggest that surgeons who perform at least 50 per year have better surgical outcomes.